openstack/nova/doc/source/runnova/vncconsole.rst

 * User connects to api and gets an access_url like http://ip:port/?token=xyz
 * User pastes url in browser or as client parameter
 * Browser/Client connects to proxy
-* Proxy authorizes users token, maps the token to the -private- host and port of an instance's VNC server, which is located on the compute host.
+* Proxy talks to nova-consoleauth to authorize the user's token, and then maps the token to the -private- host and port of an instance's VNC server.
+The compute host specifies the what address the proxy should use to connect via the flag --vncserver_proxyclient_address.
   In this way, the vnc proxy works as a bridge between the public network, and the private host network.
 * Proxy initiates connection to VNC server, and continues proxying until